samsbaxter/L1JetEnergyCorrections/README.md

 ### Calculate calibration function & LUTs
 Calculation of calibration functions is done by [bin/runCalibration.py](bin/runCalibration.py), using the ROOT file of matched pairs output by the `RunMatcher` program as input.
 For possible options, do `python runCalibration.py -h`

-To make the LUTs, use the script XXX.
+To make the LUTs, see below.

 ### Resolution performance
 This is dine by [bin/makeResolutionPlots.py](bin/makeResolutionPlots.py) This takes the ROOT file with matched pairs output by `RunMatcher`, and produces resolution plots stored in a ROOT file.
 Quantities include `L1 - Ref`, `(L1 - Ref) / L1`, and `(L1 - Ref) / Ref`.
 For possible options, in `bin` do `python makeResolutionPlots.py -h`